ArmaanMohar/CourseRegistrationSystem-2.0/README.md

 # CourseRegistrationSystem-2.0
 A Course Registration System in Java developed as a Client-Server application with a Graphical User Interface for clients to interact with

+- Client & Server packages adopt the Model, View, Controller architecture where the Server Model communicates with a MySQL database.

+- To dynamically accept clients and to improve performance, the application utilizes multithreading with a threadpool.

-    How to Run:
+## How to Run:
     1. open a new terminal->navigate to src. compile: javac .\Server\ServerController\ServerCommunication.java then run: java Server.ServerController.ServerCommunication
     2. open another terminal->navigate to src. complie:javac .\Client\ClientController\ClientCommunication.java then run: java Client.ClientController.ClientCommunication
     *******************************NOTE: Server must be initialized before running client**********************************************************************************

+## User Credentials
-To log in as an admin-> "username:" addy
+To log in as an admin->  username: addy
                           userID: 23
                           password: pop